boombot98/poll-automation/apps/backend/README.md

 Since both transcription and web app teams work in `apps/backend`, follow these practices:
 - **Modular Code**:
-  - Transcription team: Use `src/transcription` for routes, WebSocket, and services.
+  - Transcription team: Use `src/transcription` for routes, WebSocket (in `websocket/` subdirectory), and services.
   - Web app team: Use `src/web` for APIs.
   - Shared utilities go in `src/common`.
 - **Dependencies**: